AdamStein97/Product-Sales-Forecast/readme.md

 ## 5. Produced Forecasts

-A number of example generated forecasts for each architectures can be found in the generated_forecasts directory.
+A few examples of generated forecasts for unseen data using each architectures can be found in the generated_forecasts directory.

 ## 6. Project Structure